-Ownership in process management
+Ownership in a plan file process

-The second level of control is ownership of the plan file via process management (or via the legacy workflow feature).
-Process management is an optional feature that allows you to define sequential planning steps for a plan file process.
+The second level of control is ownership of the plan file in a plan file process.
+A plan file process is an optional feature of process management that allows you to define sequential planning steps for plan files.
 For each step in the process, an owner is assigned to each plan file, to carry out the task of either editing or reviewing the file.

-If a user is the assigned owner of a plan file for a current task, then Axiom Software will "elevate" the user's permissions as necessary to allow the user to complete the task.
-This elevation only occurs if the user has a plan file permission set with both of the following:
+If a user is the owner of a plan file for a current process task, then Axiom Software will "elevate" the user's permissions as necessary to allow the user to complete the task.